-I create forms and worlds out of small repeating dots, finding inspiration from recurring patterns in nature.
+I create forms and worlds from recurring patterns in nature, using small repeating dots as building blocks.
 One such pattern is that which appears in tree branches, neurons and river networks.
 Another is the pattern of things in motion such as flocks of birds, schools of fish and seeds scattered by wind.
-The forms that emerge contain combinations of botanical, animal and human elements.
+The resulting forms contain combinations of botanical, animal and human elements.

 References for forms reaching towards each other include Michelangelo’s The Creation of Adam, the synaptic gap between neurons and mother birds feeding chicks.
-A jagged line extending out of a form relates to the flagellum of microorganisms.
-Many of my compositions in which forms occupy a narrow confined space are influenced by the arrangement of relief sculptures in Greek temple pediments.
+A jagged line extending out of a form relates to roots sprouting from seeds or the flagellum of microorganisms.

 The circles, while used originally because of the circular framing of the cup around the tea grounds, have taken on multiple meanings from a portal into another realm, such as the view through a microscope or telescope to celestial bodies.